kiril-buga/ibm-watsonx/Milvus_Search_App/README.md

 - First, if you plan to do some major changes, please create a new branche so that we don't destroy everything at once if something goes wrong.
 - Second, please clone the repository to your local machine. --> you figure out how to do this yourself
 - Third, you might have realised that some Variables for Milvus connection are protected.
 So please create a new file called `.env`and define said variables aka.
-"MILVUS_PASSWORD". --> the password is just some API-key that you can create in IBM (... i think, or i hope, but honestly i have no idea, thers like a million different passwords), or just copy paste the one from the notebook "Custom Prompt Template" in the "Set up RAG" section.
+"MILVUS_PASSWORD". --> the password is just some API-key that you can create in IBM (... i think, or i hope.
 - Forth: Create a virtual environement and install the requirenements AND THEN: to run the app, just write "python3 app.py" in the terminal (or however you call python on your laptop)
 - Fifth, there's a sample bash script in the repository, to help you test the app.
 Just run the script and hopefully you get some results.
   - ps.
 Now there's two sample scripts, `example_compare.sh` --> to test the compare route, and `example_search.sh`to test the basic search on a specific file.